 Do I want a green vehicle?

 There have never been more green vehicles on the market, and an entire story could be written offering tips for choosing the one that’s right for you.
-If you’re interested in green vehicles, check out the AAA Green Car Guide, which reviews and ranks dozens of models.
+Learning more about the different types of electric vehicles to choose from is a good place to begin.

 How did the test drive go?